openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    VM traffic (consider the case when VM was compromised).

 #.
 Tenant router types -- ordered list of preferred tenant router types (default
-   value is 'shared, distributed, exclusive').
+   value is ``shared, distributed, exclusive``).

+   * shared -- multiple shared routers may own one edge VM.
+   * exclusive -- each router own one edge VM.
+   * distributed -- same as exclusive, but edge is created as distributed logical router.
+VM traffic get routed via DLR kernel modules on each ESXi host.

 #.
 Exclusive router size -- size of edge for exclusive router
    (value must be one of *compact*, *large*, *quadlarge* or *xlarge*).

 #.
-Edge user -- user that will be created on Edge VMs for remote login.
+Edge user -- user that will be created on edge VMs for remote login.

 #.
-Edge password -- password for Edge VMs.
+Edge password -- password for edge VMs.
 It must match following rules:

    * not less 12 characters (max 255 chars)
    * at least 1 upper case letter